Wuemeli/tor-relay-configurator/README.md

 - [ ] Migrate the Express Backend to an Nitro Backend
 - [ ] When migrated to Nitro try to make the leaderboards without an Database.
 Use redis for caching
 - [ ] Review Install Script.
 Add an Dry Run, test it, add newer tor install flags when available
+- [ ] Make the Config form more appealing.
+Add warning and info to each settings and what they do

 ## 📜 Contributing
 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any